andykallian/pvsneslib/PAL-and-NTSC.md

-# PAL vs NTSC: What Is the Difference?

 The SNES was released in different regions with hardware tuned to match the local television standard:

 | Feature | NTSC (Japan / North America) | PAL (Europe / Australia) |